PROTOANIC/F1InSchools/README.md

 | Patrick Groves  	| Graphics Designer                  	|

 ## Support Roles

+No matter how small or large these members contribute, all people will be credited for their work towards our outcomes.

 | Name      	      | Role                              	|
 |-----------------	|------------------------------------	|
 | Graham Roscoe     | Group Supervisor                    |